Last updated: 23 November 2022

 a) we need to process your personal data to satisfy our legal obligations as the Administering Authority of the Fund; and/or

-c) we need to process your personal data for the legitimate interests of administering and managing the Fund and liabilities under it, calculating, securing and paying benefits and performing our obligations and exercising any rights, duties and discretions the Administering Authority has in relation to the Fund; and/or
+c) we need to process your personal data for the legitimate interests of administering and managing the Fund and liabilities under it.
+Calculating, securing and paying benefits and performing our obligations, exercising any rights, duties and discretions the Administering Authority has about the Fund and/or

-d) because we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract.
+d) because we need to process your personal data to meet our contractual obligations to you about the Fund.
+For example, under an agreement that you will pay additional voluntary contributions to the Fund, or to take steps, at your request, before entering into a contract.